DaveBackus/Data_Bootcamp_Book/pandas-input.md

 -->

-** Column data types.**  Pandas allows every variable (that is, column) to have a different data type, but the type must be the same within a column.
+** Column data types.**  Pandas allows every column (typically a variable) to have a different data type, but the type must be the same within a column.
 With our dataframe `df`, we get the types with `df.dtypes`:
 ```python
 name     object
 x1        int64